Choral: Object-Oriented Choreographic Programming: Evaluation

-We now move to a more systematic and quantitative evaluation of how Choral impacts software development---in addition to the key benefit of choreography compliance.
-Specifically, we evaluate the performance of Choral compiler with microbenchmarks on 11 Choral programs.
-The results are shown in \cref{tab:performance}, which for each program reports (left to right): the name of the Choral program, lines of code, number of roles, number of conditionals (\code{if} and \code{switch} blocks), lines of code of the compiled Java code (total for all roles), number of milliseconds to perform type checking, and number of milliseconds to perform projection (\cref{sec:compiler}).
-All code is well indented and numbers of lines of code exclude imports.
-We collected times on a machine equipped with an Intel Core i5-3570K 3.4 GHz CPU and 12 GB of RAM, running macOS 10.13 and Java 14.
+Regarding the performance of the Choral compiler, we report our results in \cref{tab:performance}.
+There, for each program, we report (left to right): the name of the Choral program, lines of code, number of roles, number of conditionals (\code{if} and \code{switch} blocks), lines of code of the compiled Java code (total for all roles), number of milliseconds to perform type checking, the number of milliseconds to perform the check for projectability, and the number of milliseconds to perform the projection (\cref{sec:compiler}).
+All code is well indented and the number of lines just omits empty ones.
+We collected times on a machine equipped with an Intel Core i5-3570K 3.4 GHz CPU and 12 GB of RAM, running macOS 10.15 and Java 17.
 The reported times are averages of 1000 runs each, after a warm-up of 1000 prior runs.

-\Cref{tab:performance} reports data for programs shown in this article, plus four other programs: BuyerSellerShipper is inspired by a recurring e-commerce example found in choreography articles \citep{CHY12,HYC16}; the Diffie–Hellman algorithm for cryptographic key exchange \cite{DH76}; and DistAuth5 and DistAuth10, which are variants of the DistAuth class from \cref{sec:use_cases_distAuth}, where we respectively add 3 and 7 roles, 2 and 7 channels, and 4 and 14 selections for coordination.
+\Cref{tab:performance} reports data for programs shown in this article, plus four other programs: BuyerSellerShipper is inspired by a recurring e-commerce example found in choreography articles \citep{CHY12,HYC16}; the Diffie–Hellman protocol for cryptographic key exchange \cite{DH76}; and DistAuth5 and DistAuth10, which are variants of the DistAuth class from \cref{sec:use_cases_distAuth}, where we respectively add 3 and 7 roles, 2 and 7 channels, and 4 and 14 selections for coordination.